WP-Center/rank-tracker/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Rank Tracker is a WordPress plugin that allows you to easily monitor your website’s position for different keywords on Google directly from your WordPress dashboard.
+Rank Tracker is the Best Rank Tracker WordPress plugin that tracks SEO Keywords on Google.
+You can easily monitor your position and ranking on Google

 == Description ==